Summary

 Future Blackwell GPUs will eliminate this bottleneck using TDISP (TEE Device Interface Security Protocol) and PCIe IDE (Integrity and Data Encryption), which provide hardware-level inline encryption on the PCIe bus.
 This requires Intel TDX Connect (Xeon 6) or AMD SEV-TIO on the CPU side.

-6. Composite Attestation (CPU + GPU)
+8. Composite Attestation (CPU + GPU)

-When a workload runs with both CPU and GPU TEEs, the tenant must verify both TEEs.
-This is achieved through composite attestation, where the CPU TEE serves as the trust anchor for the GPU.
-The GPU is not a standalone TEE — it relies on the CPU TEE to establish the secure channel (SPDM session) and to orchestrate the attestation flow.
+The CPU TEE acts as the trust anchor for the GPU.
+The GPU is not a standalone TEE, it depends on the CPU TEE to set up the secure channel (SPDM session) and to drive the attestation flow.

-Guest Pre-Start Hook
+Guest Pre-Start Hook (Local Attestation)

 Rationale

-Why placement attributes instead of a new SDL field?
+Why params.tee instead of a placement attribute?

 Why Kata Containers?